phpcoinn/dapp_example/README.md

 Important is that the node is fully synced in order to have a full list of live peers.

 That peers will then receive any updates on dapp.

+## Setup dapp address

+For running dapp owner on node it must have configured and assigned address.

+By that address all nodes must access node dapp.

+So it is important that the address is verified, i.e. it must record the public key on the blockchain.

+Create a new PHPCoin address which will be assigned to dapp and verify it.

+For this tutorial we will user node main2 and setup dapp on address: PoApBr2zi84BEw2wtseaA2DtysEVCUnJd7